 Act Within Florida’s Statute of Limitations

-Under Florida Statute §95.11, you have four years from the date of your accident to take your case to court.
+Under Florida Statute §95.11, you have two years from the date of your accident to take your case to court.
 At Chalik & Chalik Injury Lawyers, we recommend that you take legal action as soon as you are injured.
 If you do not act within the state’s statute of limitations, you will likely forfeit your right to compensation through the court system.
 Your legal team can advise you on any pending deadlines so that your case does not become time-barred.

 Do Not Post About the Collision to Social Media